sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows the IT Admin to specify the deadline in days before automatically scheduling and executing a pending restart outside of active hours.
 The deadline can be set between 2 and 30 days from the time the restart becomes pending.
-If configured, the pending restart will transition from Auto-restart to Engaged restart (pending user schedule) to be automatically executed, within the specified period.
+If configured, the pending restart will transition from Auto-restart to Engaged restart (pending user schedule) to be automatically executed within the specified period.
 If no deadline is specified or deadline is set to 0, the restart will not be automatically executed and will remain Engaged restart (pending user scheduling).

 <p style="margin-left: 20px">Supported values are 2-30 days.